Vegan Pecan Pie

 Should I Refrigerate Pecan Pie?

-Once your pecan pie has cooled, cover it and refrigerate it, unless you plan to eat it immediately.
-Once it’s been refrigerated, you can serve individual slices cold, or heat them in 10-second increments in the microwave.
+Once your pecan pie has cooled, cover it and refrigerate it unless you plan to eat it immediately.
+Once refrigerated, you can serve individual slices cold, or heat them in 10-second increments in the microwave.

 Vegan pecan pie recipes use thickeners to make sure the pie sets.
 In this recipe, we’re using cornstarch as a thickener.
 After testing several options, cornstarch offered the best texture.
 The pie may come out of the oven slightly jiggly, but it will thicken as it cools.